 If you require medical treatments and/or rehabilitation support after a work accident, it’s vital to contact us immediately so we can assist with your rehabilitation as soon as possible.

-Slater and Gordon are one of the largest personal injury law firms in the UK with offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston and Wrexham.
+Slater and Gordon are one of the largest personal injury law firms in the UK with offices in London, Manchester, Watford, Liverpool, Birmingham, Cardiff, Edinburgh, Cambridge and Preston.

 Solicitors at Slater and Gordon Lawyers are members of the Law Society Personal Injury Panel, the Association of Personal Injury Lawyers (APIL) and the Pan European Organisation of Personal Injury Lawyers (PEOPIL).